 You need to exercise caution in responding because your insight shouldn’t take the place of proper legal counsel or human resources guidance.
 But having a working knowledge of diverse compliance topics can help you aid your client’s understanding of certain issues and steer them to the right resources.

-The questions you might hear from startup entrepreneurs and existing business owners include those business compliance issues that fall into the categories of:
+The questions you might hear from startup entrepreneurs and existing business owners include those business compliance issues that fall into the categories of (1) human resources laws and regulations and (2) business formation and business entity requirements.
+Let’s explore both.

 Human Resources Laws and Regulations